Guinea on brink of chaos over long-delayed poll

 “The risks for Guinea are enormous,” said Christopher Fomunyoh, Africa regional director for Washington-based think tank National Democratic Institute (NDI).

-“The ethnic undertones to the political debate in Guinea are growing increasingly polarizing.”
+“The ethnic undertones to the political debate in Guinea are growing increasingly polarising.”

 For some, like 24-year-old car mechanic Abdoulaye Jibril Sow, the risks are already reality.
 In early March he arrived at his home in Bambeto, an opposition stronghold, when a bullet ricocheted off a wall, sliced through his neck and exited through his left shoulder blade.

-Sow did not see who fired the shot, which paralyzed his arm, nor who shot dead a 16-year-old neighbor the same night during an attack on the poor Peul neighborhood by Malinke tribesmen.
+Sow did not see who fired the shot, which paralysed his arm, nor who shot dead a 16-year-old neighbour the same night during an attack on the poor Peul neighbourhood by Malinke tribesmen.

 “All I am asking for is that the opposition and those in power reach an agreement so that the youth of this country should not continue to pay the price of this violence,” Sow said, wincing as he tried to sit up.